 Mr S. R. Nathan assumed Co-Chairmanship of CSCAP-Singapore in November 1996 together with Mr Kwa Chong Guan.
 Mr Nathan was succeeded by Professor Khong Yuen Foong (1999) and subsequently by Ambassador Barry Desker (2000–2014).
 Since November 2014, Ambassador Ong Keng Yong has been the Co-Chair of CSCAP-Singapore together with Mr Kwa Chong Guan.

 The flagship event of CSCAP is a biennial conference known as the CSCAP General Conference.
 About 250 high-ranking officials and security experts from the Asia Pacific region attend this conference to discuss security issues and explore ideas in response to evolving developments in the region.

 In December 1997, CSCAP-Singapore hosted the first CSCAP General Conference.
-The next and 11th edition of the CSCAP General Conference will be held in Chiangmai, Thailand, from 14 to 15 December 2017.
+The 11th and most recent edition of the CSCAP General Conference was held in Chiangmai, Thailand, from 14 to 15 December 2017.